 The filter node in Byteline helps to filter the data based on your specifications.
-For instance, you have some large data, but you don’t need all of it; you can easily use the filter node and filter out the things you don’t need.
+For instance, if you have some extensive data but you don’t need all of it, you can easily use the filter node and filter out the things you don’t need.

 Follow the easy steps mentioned below to filter data in Byteline.

 For this documentation, we are assuming you have already initiated a flow.
-Filter node can work with any trigger.
 For creating a flow design, you can refer to the guide here.

 Here’s how you can configure the filter node.

-Step 2: A modal window will appear where you can configure the filter.
+Step - 2.
+A modal window will appear where you can configure the filter by adding condition.

 Begins With- All the records of the variable field should begin with the value in the comparison value field.